 We’d love if you’d read on and let us explain how Ting is inexpensive as opposed to cheap too.

 Why is Ting so cheap?

 With Ting, the average monthly cost per device is $23 and the average Ting bill is $31.50.
-Ting service is on the Nationwide Sprint* network and a nationwide GSM network, which both offer the latest and greatest network access (Tri-Band LTE and 4G/LTE).
+Ting customers receive great coverage and service as we’re currently on three nationwide LTE networks, including the nation’s largest and most reliable.

 More though, the way we approach mobile is fundamentally different.
 It all boils down to this: We think people are smarter than the mobile service status quo gives them credit for.